-The Dorset Waste Partnership is developing with the Coast & Countryside Service a strategy to reduce littering across Dorset, known as Litter Free Dorset (LFD).
-The DWP is funding a 14 month trial of a community officer to support the vision of Litter Free Dorset to work together as an independent partnership effecting positive behavioural change to reduce litter across Dorset's towns, villages and open spaces.
+Dorset Waste is developing with the Coast & Countryside Service a strategy to reduce littering across Dorset, known as Litter Free Dorset (LFD).
+DW is funding a community officer to support the vision of Litter Free Dorset to work together as an independent partnership effecting positive behavioural change to reduce litter across Dorset's towns, villages and open spaces.
 We are all concerned about the levels of littering along highways and elsewhere and, through education and communications, we can all try to improve the situation through the LFD project.

-7. COMPLAINTS & COMPLIMENTS
+9. COMPLAINTS & COMPLIMENTS

 We receive varying numbers of complaints each year from the public dissatisfied with the amount or timing of grass verge maintenance we undertake.
 Analysis of the complaints received suggested that verge management is something of a no-win situation as they reflect conflicting demands.
-The majority of complaints are of the view that the grass was cut too little, but others suggested the grass was cut too early for wildflowers to set seed, or was not cut early enough in the season, or the grass had been cut but the arisings left behind caused a mess.
+The majority of complaints are of the view that the grass was cut too little, but others suggested the grass was cut too early for wildflowers to set seed, or was not cut early enough in the season, or the grass had been cut satisfactorily, but the arisings left behind caused a mess.

 By contrast, our wildflower verge trials have also proved exceptionally popular with the public.
 In summer 2016 this was the first year when numbers of compliments outweighed the number of complaints.
 It is hoped that cut and collect offers the best of all options, it promotes wildflowers reduces costs, but when the verge it is cut it is completed to a very neat and tidy standard.
-In 2019 Weymouth, Portland, North and Purbeck will all benefit from more cut and collect.
+In 2019 onwards, Weymouth, Portland, North and Purbeck will all start to benefit from more cut and collect.

-8. CONTACTING US
+10. CONTACTING US